efekarakus/efekarakus-blog/_posts/2026-05-03-rules-of-thumb-for-harness-engineering.md

 - Remove more instruction lines than you add.
 - Merge your instructions with an existing section to establish a more generic pattern.

-### **2. Instruct only the quirks**
+### **2. Instruct the quirks**

-Only add guidance when you can demonstrate that the LLM keeps making the same mistake over and over without it.
-Even then, add the most minimal and generic instructions to course-correct.
+A good category of supplemental instructions that's typically worthwhile is "gotchas" around tools.
 For example, Claude repeatedly uses `/i` as a syntax while querying CloudWatch Logs Insights.
-Telling the agent explicitly which syntaxes are not supported fits into a "tool quirk" bucket.
+Telling the agent explicitly which syntaxes are not supported fits into a tool gotcha bucket.
 Instructions and examples for quirks like these are justified.

+Similarly, specialized workflows make sense once you can confidently demonstrate that the LLM is not yet good at solving a class of problems and your specialization is worthwhile encoding as instructions.
+Even then, add the most minimal and generic set of instructions to course-correct.

 ### **3. Expand capabilities, compress context**